-When it comes to cleaning your furniture, washing your cushions seems like a better option than hand cleaning your whole sofa.
+When it comes to cleaning your furniture, washing couch cushion covers seems like a better option than cleaning your whole sofa by hand.
 Some sectionals are too large when you have to wash 8, 9, 10 or more cushions by hand.
-How do you wash cushions in the washing machine?
-Before washing your cushions, there are a few steps you should take to avoid damaging your cushion covers.
+How do you go about washing couch cushion covers in the washing machine?
+Before washing your couch cushion covers, there are a few steps you should take to avoid damaging your cushion covers.

 Not all fabric is created equal.
 Upholstery fabric can be woven in several different fibers and stabilized with numerous types of backing.
 At Revolution, we even categorize our different fabric lines by their specialty.
 Revolution Indoor is a backed, nonmachine washable, upholstery fabric.
 Revolution Plus is non-backed, machine washable upholstery for slipcovers and pet beds.
 Revolution Outdoor is a backed, outdoor resistant upholstery fabric great for furniture outdoors like by a pool or under a porch.
 It is important for you to contact the upholsterer or store you purchased your furniture from in order to understand the type of material your sofa fabric is.

 Some fabrics cannot be washed in the washing machine due to the fiber used to weave it.
 The washing machine might even discolor or damage your cushion casing.
 The casing could potentially stretch and elongate making your sofa look worn out.
 The fabric could even shrink and after it’s clean, the cushion casing might not even be able to fit back on the cushion.
 It is very important to talk to someone before just throwing your cushion casing in the washing machine.
 I would recommend contacting your upholsterer or the furniture store you bought the sofa from.
 Find out if you purchased from Revolution Fabric retailers here.